revathi-murali/base_docker_images/README.md

-# base_docker_images
+# Base docker images

-Base docker images that can be used across all the services for the timely remediation and delivery of security vulnerabilities
+This directory contains the source code for building the base docker images that can be used across all the services for the timely remediation and delivery of security vulnerabilities.
+Refer to the `README.md` under `alpine` or `centos` directory to build the respective docker images.